Your Puppy Handbook

 Grooming

-Scotties can become very sensitive to having their feet and nails touched.
-You should continue to handle their paws and nails for a few minutes each day when puppy first comes home to stay with you.
-The aim is to help your Scottie realise that grooming can be a relaxed and enjoyable time.
+You should aim to handle their paws and nails for a few minutes each day when puppy first comes home to stay with you.
+This will help them learn that grooming can be a relaxed and enjoyable experience.

 Neutering